simp/pupmod-simp-simp_ad/REFERENCE.md

 Data type: `String`

-The domain controlling IPA server tyhat the hosts will be joined to
+The domain controlling AD server tyhat the hosts will be joined to

 ##### `stdin_password`

 Data type: `Optional[String]`

-Password used for authorization to the IPA server
+Password used for authorization to the AD server

 ##### `options`